JeongMee Yoon and Her Photographic Look to the World

 In this case, JeongMee hasn’t just taken shots, but she showed some objects creating a sort of shop inside an art gallery.

-This work’s idea was born when, due to health problems, her mother moved to a nursing hospital and her belongings were divided among her sons and daughters.
+This work’s idea was born when, due to health problems, her mother moved to a nursing hospital and her belongings were divided among her children.
 The artist took all the things her siblings didn’t want even though she hadn’t enough space to keep everything.
 She says indeed: “I’m not good at throwing things“.

 After, she decided to sell or donate those objects and she then organized a two-days show where visitors could participate buying them.